Guide to Making A Counseling Referral

-- Do not hold the discussion in a public place.
+- If possible do not hold the discussion in a public place.

 - Be calm, maintain eye contact, focus on what is said without making judgments.

-- Inform student of the free, confidential counseling services on campus.
+- Inform student of the free and confidential counseling services on campus.

-- Offer them your phone to make an appointment or even walk with them to the Counseling Center.
+- Offer them your phone to make an appointment or even walk with them to the Counseling Center if the need is immediate.